userapp-io/userapp-angular/README.md

 			<p id="error-msg"></p>
 		</form>

+* **ua-oauth-link**

+  Add this to a link tag in order to authenticate using an OAuth provider.
+The value should be an OAuth provider id such as `google`, `github`, `facebook` or `linkedin`. *Additionally:* Use `ua-error` to specify an error object.
+Use `ua-oauth-scopes` to specify OAuth scopes to request by provider.
+The scopes must be a comma-separated list of scopes, i.e. `user,user:email`.
+Use `ua-oauth-redirect-uri` to explicitly specify the URI to be redirected to after provider has performed authentication.
+If not specified, the default URI will be `/#/oauth/callback/`.

+		<a href="" ua-oauth-link="google">Log in with Google</a>

 * **ua-has-permission="permissions"**

   Add this to an element to attach it to the `user.hasPermission()` function.
 The element will be hidden if not all permissions are true.
 Multiple permissions are separated with whitespace.